 The economic value-based risk volume has been calculated using an internal model assuming a confidence level of 99.95% value at risk over a 1 year time horizon.
 The internal model has been developed taking account of the trends in discussions on Solvency II in Europe and on economic value-based solvency regulations in Japan.
-The primary differences from EU Solvency II are as follows:
+The primary differences from economic value-based solvency regulations in Japan are as follows: